Mercedes-Benz Museum, Stuttgart

 Phone: +49 (0)711-17 30 000

-The Mercedes-Benz Museum in Stuttgart is an automobile museum dedicated to the history of famous German motor vehicle manufacturer Mercedes-Benz, the oldest in the world.
+The Mercedes-Benz Museum in Stuttgart is an automobile museum dedicated to the history of the famous German motor vehicle manufacturer Mercedes-Benz, the oldest in the world.

 The museum is housed in a futuristic 180,000-square-foot building, completed in 2006 after a design by the Dutch architectural practice UN Studio (formerly known as Van Berkel en Bos architects).